calvincolton/machine-learning/README.md

 Examples:
 1) Based on the year, make, and model of a car, what is its value? --> $0 - $50k
 2) Based on an individual's daily caloric intake and minutes spent exercising, what is their weight? --> 80 - 400lb

+Note: Any time we are working with a dollar amount, it is very likely going to be regression.

+## TensorFlow Key Terminology

+### Tensor
+A JavaScript object that wraps a collection of numbers (e.g. [200, 450, 16, .5]).
+These numbers will be in some type of structure of arrays.

+### Dimension
+Dimensions essentially like dimensions around arrays normally work in JavaScript.

+### Shape
+The term "shape" represents how many records are in each dimension, i.e. the equivalent of calling .length on each level in a tensor, working from outside to in (see below) ex 1:
+[3, 4, 6].length
+Shape = [3]

+ex 2:
+[
+  [5, 10, 17],
+  [2, 8, 23].length
+].length
+Shape = [2,3]

+ex 3:
+[
+  [
+    [5, 10, 17].length
+  ].length
+].length
+Shape = [1, 1, 3]

+Note: with 2 dimensional tensors, Shape always represents [# of rows, # of columns]

+### Broadcasting ("Smearing")
+Performing tensorflow operations on elements that have different shapes (from right to left).
+Note: shapes must have a value greater than or equal to one.